Viswema: Highways passing through Viswema

 Viswema is well connected by road with the AH1 and AH2 and also the NH-2 and the state highway connecting it with the various parts of Kohima District and also the neighboring Phek District through Viswema.
 Taxis from Kohima to Viswema are also available.

 Rail

-The Chümoukedima Shokhuvi Railway Station and the Dimapur Railway Station serves as the nearest railway stations to Viswema.
+The Chümoukedima Shokhüvi Railway Station and the Dimapur Railway Station serves as the nearest railway stations to Viswema.
 The currently under-construction Kohima Zubza Railway Station on the Dhansiri–Zubza line once completed will serve as the nearest railway station from Viswema.

 Notable personalities

 Throughout its history, a sizeable number of people of Viswema descent have become notable in many varied fields.
 Among its notable personalities are prominent figures in the state such as: